Appointing a Power of Attorney

 Power of Attorney Financial Abuse and Medicaid Complications

 Misuse of money by a power of attorney who is an adult child will complicate care for the parent at the time a Medicaid application is submitted.
 Medicaid applications require a very clear explanation and documentation of how money was spent.
+Reasons of financial abuse are why it is important to carefully choose when appointing a power of attorney.

 Applications may be declined by Medicaid due to the actions of the child who spent funds not for the care of a parent.
 The purchase of vacations, multiple vehicles when the parent no longer drives, renovations to the home of the child where the parent does not live and similar expenses may be questioned for benefit.
 Funds must be repaid by the child before approval of the application.
 This is usually unlikely when the child has poorly managed their own finances and the finances of the parent.
 An appeal may be made but is not always guaranteed to succeed.